 Your reason for being here?
 Your parents met and you were born.
-That explains the ultimate cause for your existence up to this point and any questions asking why you’re here teleological speaking?
+That explains the ultimate cause for your existence up to this point in time, and any questions asking why you’re here teleologically speaking?
 That would be an endless maelstrom of contention, which goes beyond today’s subject.

-And that subject for today is modern society in relation to its individuals.
-I’m not arguing for a grand meaning of life type of narrative, but I offer an observation answering the question: what is the objective purpose of everybody in society?
+And that subject for today is modern society in relation to the individuals making it up.
+I’m not arguing for a grand meaning of life type of narrative, but I offer an observation answering this question: what is the objective purpose of everybody in society?
 What is society’s expectation of you?
 Your purpose given by modern society?

 Based on inspirations from after reading The Postmodern Condition by Jean-François Lyotard, I’ve come to believe that collectively and individually our purpose by modernity is to increase the productivity of the economy and on the more specific individual level, the individual worker must ensure a good level of productivity at the firm he or she is employed at.
 In other words your purpose in modernity – from cradle to grave – is to be a productive member of said modern society.
 Think about it, starting from birth we naturally go through our development stages towards maturity while paralleled by our involvement through the conveyor belt of the educational system – the purpose of which is to prepare us for working life.

 This may be a purely materialistic, technocratic, anti-transcendental mode of living; but for the vast majority of people growing up within a society where the capitalist mode of production dominates – this is the reality.
 I’m not saying this is desirable or undesirable and admittedly it’s not really a glorious purpose for one’s existence, but it’s just the way it seems to be from my observation.